Esri/arcgis-maps-sdk-samples-qt/README.md

 ## Open a sample project file in Qt Creator

 Start Qt Creator.
 When the IDE opens to the Welcome screen, click on the **Open Project** button and browse to a project file (.pro) within your forked repo location.
-Configure the project and run the sample.
+Configure the project, [set your ArcGIS Developer API key](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/tutorials/create-and-manage-an-api-key/#set-your-api-key) in `main.cpp`, and run the sample.

+## Build and run the Qt Runtime Samples Viewer locally

+Start Qt Creator.
+When the IDE opens to the Welcome screen, click on the **Open Project** button and browse to either sample viewer's project file (.pro) within your forked repo location.
+The sample viewer project files are located at `arcgis-runtime-samples-qt\ArcGISRuntimeSDKQt_SampleViewers\`, in either `ArcGISRuntimeSDKQt_CppSamples` or `ArcGISRuntimeSDKQt_QMLSamples`.
+Configure the project, [set your ArcGIS Developer API key](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/tutorials/create-and-manage-an-api-key/#set-your-api-key) in `ArcGISRuntimeSDKQt_Samples\SampleManager.cpp`, and run the sample.

+NOTE: the sample viewer project files search for the toolkit.pri at the [default location specified above](#clone-the-toolkit-repo).
+If you cloned the toolkit repo to a different location, you will need to update the path in the respective sample viewer's project file.

 ## Use a previous version